compulim/til/README.md

    - `0.0.2` is not picked up by `npm install my-package@^0.0.1`
    - `0.0.1` -> `0.0.2` is considered a major bump, could introduce breaking changes
    - `0.0.1` can still be a very high quality build, but it has a tendency to introduce breaking changes in short future, i.e. unstable
-   - Unstable and production ready are two different metrics, they are independent of each other.
+   - Unstable and production ready are two different metrics, they are orthogonal of each other.
 A version can be both unstable and production ready
 - In some perspective:
    - `0.0.1`: "I will break your stuff on next release."
       - The product is in experimental phase